 We’re going to cover all the tools I use on both the Windows 10 side of things along with getting fully set up with WSL 2, including how to use it with Docker Desktop.

-Everything listed below helps me in some way or another in my day to day as a developer and will work on any edition of Windows 10 that has at least the Spring 2020 update (including Home edition).
+Everything listed below helps me in some way or another in my day to day as a developer.

 Demo Video Showing Everything